Sadao Yamanaka

-Sadao Yamanaka (山中 貞雄, Yamanaka Sadao) was a Japanese film director and screenwriter who directed 26 films between 1932 and 1938.
-He was a contemporary of Yasujirō Ozu, Mikio Naruse and Kenji Mizoguchi and one of the primary figures in the development of the jidaigeki, or historical film.
+Sadao Yamanaka (山中 貞雄, Yamanaka Sadao) was a Japanese film director and screenwriter who directed about 24 films between 1932 and 1937, all in the jidaigeki genre, of which only three survive in nearly complete form (all of them sound films).
+He is considered a master filmmaker in his native Japan and one of the greatest talents of his generation alongside Yasujirō Ozu and Kenji Mizoguchi.
+He was one of the primary figures in the development of the jidaigeki (period drama), especially the samurai subgenre.
+His films are notable for their emphasis on character over action, and on ninjō over giri.
 Yamanaka died of dysentery in Manchuria after being drafted into the Imperial Japanese Army.
 He is the uncle of the Japanese film director Tai Kato, who wrote a book about Yamanaka, Eiga kantoku Yamanaka Sadao.

-Only three of his films survive in nearly complete form.
-While long considered a master filmmaker in his native Japan, interest in Yamanaka's work redeveloped after the restoration and Japanese DVD release of the three surviving films.
-His most internationally discussed film, Humanity and Paper Balloons (1937), was given its first non-Japanese DVD release in the UK as a Masters of Cinema release.
+Kinema Junpo, Japan's leading film magazine, included two of Yamanaka's films (Tange Sazen from 1935 and Humanity and Paper Balloons from 1937) among the top 25 Japanese films of all time, on a list selected by Japanese film experts in 2009.
+Interest in Yamanaka's work redeveloped after the restoration and Japanese DVD release of the three surviving films.
+His most internationally discussed film, Humanity and Paper Balloons, was given its first non-Japanese DVD release in the UK as a Masters of Cinema release.

 Career

 Yamanaka began his career in the Japanese film industry at the age of 20 as a writer and assistant director for the Makino company.

 In 1932, he began working for Kanjuro Productions, a small, independent film company similar to many others founded during the same period as it was centered around a popular jidaigeki film star, this time Kanjuro Arashi.
 Here, he began directing his first films, all of which were jidaigeki.
 During his first year at Kanjuro, he made six films.
 He was "discovered" by the critic Matsuo Kishi and gained a reputation for creating films that escaped clichés and focused on social injustices.
 He formed the Narutaki-gumi with his friends, and they wrote under the pseudonym Kimpachi Kajiwara.

 During the 1930s he moved between several film companies, eventually settling in Kyoto and working for the Nikkatsu Company.
 Most of his films were silent films as sound did not gain a prominence in Japan until 1935-36.
 He worked twice with the Japanese theatre troupe Zenshin-za: first on The Village Tattooed Man (Machi no Irezumi-mono, 1935) and on his final film, Humanity and Paper Balloons.